Lazio beats Milan 3-0 to reignite Champions League race | Taiwan News | 2021/04/27

 Head-to-head record is the first deciding factor in Serie A, followed by goal difference.

-Milan was without top scorer Zlatan Ibrahimović and got off to the worst possible start when Correa played a quick one-two with Immobile, rounded Gianluigi Donnarumma and deposited into the empty net.
+Milan was looking to move back into second place but was without top scorer Zlatan Ibrahimović and got off to the worst possible start when Correa played a quick one-two with Immobile, rounded Gianluigi Donnarumma and deposited into the empty net.

 It was Lazio’s quickest goal in Serie A since statistics supplier Opta started collecting that data in 2004.